Pforzheimer House: Major renovations of 1986, 1988, and 2002

 They attempted to cultivate house spirit by integrating and interconnecting the buildings.
 Woody Hastings remarked, "Any student in North House ought to be able to get from any place in the House to any other place in the House in his PJs - or less."

-Accordingly, when plans were drawn up for a major renovation in the mid-1980s, the Hastings rejected an early proposal that would have segmented the house into disconnected vertical "entryways", opting instead for a plan that connected "the bricks" to one another more closely and in the process allowed the construction of the Holmes junior common room, the PfoHo Grille, the Comstock Library, and the centralized balconied dining hall.
+Accordingly, when plans were drawn up for a major renovation in the mid-1980s, the Hastings rejected an early proposal that would have segmented the house into disconnected vertical "entryways", opting instead for a plan that connected "the bricks" to one another more closely and in the process allowed the construction of the Holmes junior common room, the house grille, the Comstock Library, and the centralized balconied dining hall.
 The duplex suites on the top floors of "the bricks" were also created during this renovation.

 Until a major renovation in 2002, Wolbach Hall consisted of one and two bedroom apartments, complete with kitchens.
 Renovations to Wolbach were done in order to increase the number of students housed in the dorm and to provide suites on campus accessible and appropriate to disabled persons.

 A breezeway connecting Wolbach to Moors, long advocated by Hastings, was constructed in 2002.